-Please go to the Forms page for forms and necessary paper work for the program.
+Please visit the Forms page for application forms and other resources.

 White Nights!
 Golden Onion Domes!
 Royal Palaces!
 In June, the sun doesn't set in St. Petersburg until well after midnight and the pearl of Russian Imperial architecture glows most brightly.
 Known as the "Venice of the North" because of its many canals and rivers, St. Petersburg is liveliest during the four weeks of our program, when the streets are bustling and opportunities for cultural contact are the greatest.

 Established in 1989, the UR Summer Program in Russia began in the provincial city of Tver before moving to Moscow in 1992 and to St. Petersburg in 1994.
-Each, year, approximately a dozen students from the University of Rochester and elsewhere make the trip.
-For many, it is a life-changing experience: "This has been the most wonderful experience of my life."
-"The program and the Russian people have changed my life."
-"What I loved about this trip cannot be expressed with words".
-(From the 1999 trip.)
+Each year, approximately a dozen students from the University of Rochester and elsewhere make the trip.
+For many, it is a life-changing experience.
+According to students on the 1999 trip:

-No prerequisites!
+There are no prerequisites!
 Begin Russian now!
 While we recommend one year of college Russian, the program is open to beginners as well.
-Come start Russian in Russia!
+Come start learning Russian in Russia!

-Students receive 6 credits for either RUS 107 or RUS 157 or RUS 207, all of which are part of a humanities cluster in Russian and count towards both the major and minor in Russian and Russian Studies.
+Students receive 6 credits for either RUS 107 or RUS 157 or RUS 207, all of which count toward a humanities cluster in Russian, or toward a Major or Minor in Russian or Russian Studies.

-The Modern Languages and Cultures Mildred R. Burton Fund helps defray costs for UR undergraduates studying language abroad in the summer.
-Applications are due January 24, 2014, and may be obtained from the forms page on this website.
+The Modern Languages and Cultures' Mildred R. Burton Fund helps defray costs for UR undergraduates studying language abroad in the summer.
+All students will be considered for aid through the Burton Fund unless they request otherwise on their application.

 A typical excursion itinerary looks like this: